 By Kate Ranta on Jun 17, 2020 @ 03:00 PM

-If you’ve ever scratched your cornea before, you’ll probably never forget how it felt.
+If you have ever scratched your cornea before, you will probably never forget how it felt.
 Painful.
-Scratched cornea, also known as cornea abrasion, is common and there are way to alleviate symptoms before seeing an optometrist for treatment.
+Scratched cornea, also known as cornea abrasion, is typical, and there are ways to alleviate symptoms before seeing an optometrist for treatment.

-So what are the ways that people can scratch their cornea?
-And, what should they do about it?
+So, what are the ways that people can scratch their cornea?
+And what should they do about it?
 We will look at the causes and symptoms and treatment options that you can use.

 - Being poked in the eye by, for example, a fingernail or another sharp object.

-- Pieces of dirt, sand or sawdust getting caught under your eyelid.
+- Pieces of dirt, sand, or sawdust get caught under your eyelid.

-- Contact lenses that don’t fit, are ripped or have dirt/dust on them.
+- Contact lenses that do not fit are ripped or have dirt/dust on them.

 - Aggressively rubbing your eye when something is in it.